 Basic recipe used in both batches: 7.5 % Castor, 37.50% Coconut & Olive & 17.5% Palm at 5% superfat

-NOTE: This medium-flashpoint oil (182ºF) will ship FedEx only regardless of the shipping method you choose at checkout.
-It cannot be shipped by the USPS.
+NOTE: This medium-flashpoint oil (182ºF) cannot ship via USPS regardless of the shipping method you choose at checkout.

 Photo Attribution: © Can Stock Photo